MaartenSlebos/MaartenSlebos/README.md

 ## Maarten Slebos
+I'm an indie dev from The Netherlands who taught himself how to code by following TheOdinProject curriculum.
+I encorporated AI into my workflow early on, which allows me to quickly hack together projects.

 <!--
 **MaartenSlebos/MaartenSlebos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.